jyates/cruise-control-wiki/REST-APIs.md

 (via `webserver.request.maxBlockTimeMs` configuration).
 If the server-side processing of such requests takes more than this configured time, along with a with `SC_ACCEPTED` code, CC returns a progress response.
-This response contains both (1) a sessionId, and (2) a UUID corresponding to the client cookie and the request, respectively.
+This response contains both (1) a `sessionId`, and (2) a UUID corresponding to the client cookie and the request, respectively.
 The completed response of an in-progress request can be retrieved within a predefined time.
 Using cookies, this response can be retrieved before the timeout is configured via `webserver.session.maxExpiryTimeMs`.
 Using the UUID, the timout is configured via relevant completed user task retention time configuration